kubermatic/kubeone/.github/ISSUE_TEMPLATE/update-images.md

-You should first check images.go file and update the list below as appropriate. https://github.com/kubermatic/kubeone/blob/main/pkg/templates/images/images.go -->
+You should first check images.go file and update the list below as appropriate. https://github.com/kubermatic/kubeone/blob/main/pkg/templates/images/images.go

+Sometimes the image tags does not match any official GitHub Release name.
+In these cases `crane ls <url of the image>` can be used to check if a new version of an image exists.
+Nonetheless, changelog still needs to be checked if the new version introduces any breaking changes
+-->

 <!-- Search query: https://github.com/kubermatic/kubeone/issues?q=is%3Aissue+Update+images+to+support+Kubernetes+is%3Aclosed -->